Advertiser Disclosure

 Cash advances immediately increase your credit utilization ratio, and a higher ratio will hurt your credit score.
 Credit utilization measures the percentage of your untapped credit limit.
 For example, if you have borrowed $1,000 against a $5,000 credit limit, you have a 20% credit utilization ratio.
 A credit utilization ratio below 30% will help your score, with credit utilization under 10% yielding the best credit gains.

 Paying the cash advance late can also hurt your credit score and result in more interest.
 Most credit cards include 21-day grace periods where you don’t accrue interest on the cash advance.
-After this grace period, interest accumulates and makes it more difficult to stay on top of your financial obligations.
-Cash advances won’t hurt your score if you quickly pay them off, but if you let them linger, they can hurt your score and lead to bad money habits.
+After this grace period, interest accumulates, making it more difficult to stay on top of your financial obligations.
+Cash advances won’t hurt your score if you quickly pay them off, but letting them linger can hurt your score and lead to bad money habits.

-What Are the Fees on Credit Card Cash Advances?
+What are the Fees for Credit Card Cash Advances?

 Credit card companies charge several fees for cash advances.
 These fees can quickly add up if you frequently use credit card cash advances.